 Welcome

-The University offers religious degree programmes through its Faculties of Theology and Church Music.
-The programmes are designed to prepare individuals for religious vocations as ministers, professionals, or laypersons in the categories of ministry, counseling, theology, education, administration, music, fine arts, media communications, and social work.
+The University offers religious degree programs through its Faculties of Theology and Church Music.
+The programs are designed to prepare individuals for religious vocations.
 They are offered from an initial postsecondary level through to research and practice-based doctorates.
 There is also provision for the award of honorary degrees.
 The University does not award secular degrees.

 The University has a relationship of affiliation with the Regional Institute for Training and Professional Support Consortium Saint John Revelation (IREFAP) in Togo, West Africa, which prepares students for programs validated by the University.